 - Model the reduction in intensity and visibility with distance from the light source;

 - Determine the visibility of direct light and glow to threatened wildlife at nearby sensitive habitats;

 - Categorise future lighting development/changes to project and compare with baseline light monitoring; and

 - Offer guidance on overcoming any environmental impact identified by the modelling.

-Do you need to understand predicted light emissions as seen from the view of a sensitive receptor?
+Do you need to predict artificial light emissions from your project as seen from the view of a sensitive site?

-Purpose: Determine light intensity across the hemisphere 'as viewed' by an observer at a specific area of interest (e.g. sensitive habitat) and height.
+Purpose: Predict the intensity of light from a project across the hemisphere 'as viewed' from an area of interest (e.g. sensitive habitat).

-Application: Using site-specific data to determine project-related brightness from an observers perspective.
-A panoramic image of the site from the observer's location and height is generated using available topography data and a scenario of the proposed project's lighting inventory.
-This modelling can incorporate Sky42 imagery as a baseline/benchmark to apply the modelled results to and visualise the cumulative light output (i.e. current light + proposed project light).
+Application: A panoramic quantified image of project-related artificial light is generated using available topography data and the project's lighting inventory.
+Light modelling can incorporate the existing visible light from a site if monitoring using our Sky42 cameras has been undertaken.
+This combined output provides a visualisation of the cumulative light to be predicted (i.e. current light + proposed project light).
 The cumulative light outputs can also be shown with, or without, proposed light mitigation measures, allowing their effectiveness at controlling light to be quantified (and visualised).

 Output: Panoramic images (360° wide by 90° high) showing light intensity visible across the entire horizon and sky from a sensitive site.
-One panorama can be created for different lighting inventory scenarios or zones specific to the project and allow comparison between proposed mitigation measures such as shielding of lights or changes in wavelength or lumen output.
+One panorama can be created for different lighting inventory scenarios or zones specific to the project and allow comparison between proposed mitigation measures, such as shielding of lights or changes in wavelength or lumen output.

 Do you need to predict light emissions over a large area?